jamesshore/quixote/README.md

 `style = element.getRawStyle(property)`

-* `style (string)`: The browser's computed style, or an empty string if the style wasn't recognized.
+* `style (string)` The browser's computed style, or an empty string if the style wasn't recognized.

-* `property (string)`: The name of the property to retrieve.
+* `property (string)` The name of the property to retrieve.
 Should always be written in snake-case, even on IE 8.

 Example: `var fontSize = element.getRawStyle("font-size");`